gantsign/ktlint-maven-plugin/README.md

 [ktlint](https://github.com/pinterest/ktlint) to format and check your source code against the ktlint anti-bikeshedding code style.

-## Using Java 17 and later
+## Using Java 16 and later

-Java 17 is the first LTS release to enforce strong encapsulation.
+Java 16 is the first release to enforce strong encapsulation.
 For `ktlint` to work we need to add `--add-opens java.base/java.lang=ALL-UNNAMED` to the JVM arguments.